Marj Dusay: Daytime

-Dusay made her soap debut in April 1983, replacing Carolyn Jones as the powerful Washington, DC, matriarch Myrna Clegg on Capitol, which she played through the final episode in March 1987.
-As the rival of the kindly Clarissa McCandless (Constance Towers), she had a part in practically every storyline, as well as a steady leading man in veteran film actor Richard Egan.
+Dusay made her soap debut in April 1983, replacing Carolyn Jones as Myrna Clegg on Capitol, which she played through the final episode in March 1987.
 Dusay received two Supporting Actress Soap Opera Digest nominations for this part.

-She then took over for Shirley Anne Field as the troubled Pamela Pepperidge Capwell Conrad on Santa Barbara from 1987–88 and in 1991.
-As C.C.
-Capwell's first wife and Mason Capwell's mother, she also became the mother-in-law to Mason's half-sister, Kelly, who married Pamela's other son, Jeffrey Conrad.
-A brief affair with C.C. ended badly, causing Pamela to go insane and try to kill Kelly.
-Her 1991 return had Pamela seemingly recovered, but quickly slipping back into insanity when Mason took her to C.C.'s for a surprise dinner.
+She then took over for Shirley Anne Field as Pamela Pepperidge Capwell Conrad on Santa Barbara from 1987–88 and in 1991.

 In 1993, Dusay briefly filled in for Louise Sorel as Vivian Alamain on Days of Our Lives while Sorel was on medical leave.
 After a nationwide search for an actress to take over for the enormously popular Beverlee McKinsey as Alexandra Spaulding on Guiding Light, Dusay was cast in the role and began airing in August 1993, remaining on the show until March 1997.
 She returned for a brief stint from November 1998 to February 1999.

 Dusay originated the role of Vanessa Bennett on All My Children from 1999, a role she played until 2002.
 As the mother of Dr. David Hayward (Vincent Irizarry, her co-star from Guiding Light) and Leo DuPres (Josh Duhamel), she also became Palmer Cortlandt's last wife, playing opposite James Mitchell.
 Dusay then once again returned to the role of Alexandra on Guiding Light, this time replacing Joan Collins, who left three months into a six-month contract.

 In late May 2005, Dusay was one of several cast members taken off contract due to budget cuts.
 Dusay continued to make recurring appearances on the show.
 Dusay played a 2006 storyline where Alexandra married younger man Cyrus Foley (Murray Bartlett) to keep Cyrus in the country - while scheming to keep him out of a younger woman's bed.
 While Dusay's appearances were greatly reduced after this storyline ended, she did appear in the show's final year, opposite Grant Aleksander, who played her onscreen nephew Philip Spaulding.
 CBS announced the cancellation of Guiding Light on April 1, 2009, and the final show aired on September 18, 2009.
 Dusay appeared as Alexandra during the final week of the show.
 Alexandra attended her brother's funeral and had a "happy ending" of sorts when she reunited with former romantic partner Fletcher Reade.